StamusNetworks/suricata-language-server/README.md

 pip install --break-system-packages suricata-language-server
 ```

+> [!TIP]
+> It is also possible to install the server in a virtualenv and then
+> you can set up your editor to use the virtualenv.
+This is done by
+> specifying in the editor configuration the path to the
+> `suricata-language-server` in the virtualenv.

 If you are a Microsoft Windows user and need to install Suricata, you
 can use the MSI available on [Suricata download
 page](https://suricata.io/download/).
 For Python, the installer from